-Influence of the number of cpus for parallel alignement of 50 millions reads file.
-The memory usage increase linearly.
-Influence of the number of cpus for parallel alignement over 5, 50 and 100 Millions of reads.
-3) Conclusion We have developed a MPI framework able to tackle current bottleneck of whole genome sequencing analysis pipeline.
+Cluster architecture at TGCC (Très Grand Centre de Calcul) CEA - Bruyères-Le-Châtel (France) 3) Conclusion Our MPI program is able to tackle current bottleneck of whole genome sequencing analysis pipeline.
 In this study we have decided to use parallelization for the alignment and the sorting of NGS data.
 We have drastically reduced the alignement time and even allows the sorting of reads that was not feasible before.
 From our results MPI technology is an efficient candidate and performs very well on the cluster architecture we have tested.
 The cpu, memory usage, the network and file systems are crucial for a good scalability.
 MPI adresses efficiently these different aspects as we have shown here.
 MPI among other optimization technics will definitely help bioinformatics developpers to cross the barrier of the Big Data.
-References: www.open-mpi.org; Fast and accurate short read alignment with Burrows-Wheeler transform (Li H. et al. 2009); The Sequence Alignment/Map format and SAMtools (Li H et al. 2009); Acknowledgements: We thank François Prud'homme and Maxime Chevailliot from the Institut Curie IT department for their help in setting up the cluster architecture.
-We thank Eric Viara for his advices on code optimizations.
+References: www.open-mpi.org; Fast and accurate short read alignment with Burrows-Wheeler transform (Li H. et al. 2009); The Sequence Alignment/Map format and SAMtools (Li H et al. 2009); Bruck et al. (1997) Efficient Algorithms for All-to-All Communications in Multiport Message-Passing Systems.
+EEE Transactions on Parallel and Distributed Systems, 8(11):1143-1156, 1997.
+Acknowledgements: We thank François Prud'homme, Maxime Chevailliot, Eric Viara from the Institut Curie IT.
 We thank Claude Scarpelli for providing us with TGCC cluster access.
-Finally we thank Alban Lermine and Nicolas Servant for NGS support and analysis validation.
+Many thanks to Gabriele Pacuicci and Kristina Kermanshahche form Intel Company.